 Prepare Your Home for Fogging

-You don't necessarily need to do a ton of clean-up after using a bomb, or fogger, as they're also called.
-The pesticide residue in foggers loses most of its power once dry.
+You don't necessarily need to do a ton of cleanup after using a bomb, or fogger, as they're also called.
+The pesticide residue in insect foggers loses most of its potency once the sprays dry.
 The first step in ensuring a clean house after using a bomb is to read the bomb's package instructions.
-Those provide information on covering surfaces where food is prepared and eaten, covering fish tanks, and removing pet bowls and plants before bombing begins.
+Those provide crucial information on covering surfaces where food is prepared and eaten, covering fish tanks, and removing plants and pet bowls before bombing begins.

-Clear the Air
+Clear the Air After Fogging

 Focus on Eating Surfaces

 The bomb's instructions will tell you what to focus on cleaning afterward.
-Typically, you should at least clean food preparation and eating surfaces with soapy, warm water.
-You can use soap and water at the strength you normally use for household cleaning chores, such as 4 tablespoons of liquid dishwashing soap per gallon on water.
-The California Department of Pesticide Regulation also recommends wiping down other exposed surfaces, but particularly floors and other surfaces children tend to come into contact with.
+Typically, you should at least clean food preparation and eating surfaces with warm, soapy water.
+You can use soap and water at the strength you normally use for household cleaning chores, such as 4 tablespoons of liquid dishwashing soap per gallon of water.
+Wipe down other exposed surfaces, but particularly floors and other surfaces children and pets tend to come into contact with.

-To avoid any use of chemicals to kills pests, it's best to prevent them from gaining access to your home.
+To avoid using chemicals to kill pests, it's best to prevent them from gaining access to your home in the first place.
 Inspect your home indoors and out, looking for pests and their possible entry points, such as torn screens or missing cement.
-Then fix all of those, even the smallest holes, with the proper material, such as mesh, cement, or caulking.
+Then fix all of these, even the smallest holes, with the proper material, such as mesh, cement, or caulking.

 Remove or repair sources of water, including leaky hoses and faucets.
 And always wipe up and sweep away food crumbs and other household debris that attracts pests.
 It's best to keep the relative humidity in homes under 60 percent, with dehumidifiers, ventilation, or air conditioning.